microsoft/BotBuilder-Samples/CSharp/core-SendAttachment/README.md

 data:image/png;base64,iVBORw0KGgo…
 ````

-Checkout [GetInlineAttachmentInfo](SendAttachmentDialog.cs#L86-L98) to see how to convert a file read from filesystem and return the required information to create the message attachment in the key method shown above (ProcessSelectedOptionAsync).
+Checkout [GetInlineAttachmentInfo](SendAttachmentDialog.cs#L86-L98) to see how to convert a file read from filesystem and return the attachment instance to add to the attachments collection in the key method shown above (ProcessSelectedOptionAsync).

 ````C#
 private static Attachment GetInlineAttachment()